actonaa/auth-template/README.md

-This is a Template Auth ReactJS for build your Project.
+Template Auth ReactJS for build your Project.

 ## Getting Started